rodrigoprimo/social-connect/readme.txt

 Special thanks to:

-* [Wirone](http://blog.wirone.info/) for polish translation and patches
+* [Wirone](http://blog.wirone.info/) for polish translation and patches; and
-* [markusdrake](http://wordpress.org/support/profile/markusdrake) for helping in the support forums
+* [markusdrake](http://wordpress.org/support/profile/markusdrake) for patches and helping in the support forums.

 == Installation ==